The Best Things to do in Victoria, BC

 After your visit to Miniature World, cross the street and visit the Maritime Museum of British Columbia.
 Here you will find historical objects, art, photos & models showcasing the maritime history of the Pacific Northwest.

-Maritime Museum of British Columbia hours of operation and rates can be found here.
+Maritime Museum of British Columbia hours of operation here.

 17. Squeeze through Fan Tan Alley in Chinatown

 Chinatown Victoria is the oldest Chinatown in Canada and the second oldest in North America after San Francisco.
 You’ll want to start your visit to Chinatown at The Gate of Harmonious Interest, an ornately decorated arch at the entrance to Chinatown on Fisgard Street.